 All businesses experience variation which impacts process stability, predictability and capability.
 In addition to costly scrap and rework, variation can also impact a business’s ability to ship product and services on time.

-Six Sigma is a mathematical term used to describe a performance goal.
+Six Sigma training is a mathematical method used to improve a business’s performance.
 It is also a methodology, a philosophy and a way of doing business used by many of the World’s most successful companies.

 The programme is conducted over 5 defined phases known as DMAIC (Define, Measure, Analyse, Improve and Control).
 The terms Yellow Belt, Green Belt, Black Belt and Master Black Belt refer to the skill level and training received by the practitioner.

-The GBS Lean Six Sigma Yellow Belt is an entry level course designed for those leading small improvement projects within their business areas or involved as team members in larger projects.
+The GBS Lean Six Sigma Yellow Belt Training is an entry level course designed for those leading small improvement projects within their business areas or involved as team members in larger projects.
 The 2 day syllabus provides attendees with a good understanding of the most commonly used tools and techniques enabling them to take an active role during improvement projects.
-The course is highly interactive enabling attendees to immediately apply what they have learnt on a simulated process.
+The yellow belt course is highly interactive, enabling attendees to immediately apply what they have learnt on a simulated process.